Li Auto Inc. (LI) Downgrade Issued by Wall Street Gurus

 LI’s Market Performance

-LI stocks went down by -1.34% for the week, with a monthly jump of 28.51% and a quarterly performance of 64.71%.
-The volatility ratio for the week stands at 10.04% while the volatility levels for the past 30 days are set at 8.73% for Li Auto Inc..
-The simple moving average for the period of the last 20 days is 15.18% for LI stocks with a simple moving average of 37.14% for the last 200 days.
+LI stocks went up by 17.91% for the week, with a monthly jump of 52.20% and a quarterly performance of 102.33%.
+The volatility ratio for the week stands at 17.67% while the volatility levels for the past 30 days are set at 10.73% for Li Auto Inc..
+The simple moving average for the period of the last 20 days is 46.24% for LI stocks with a simple moving average of 80.57% for the last 200 days.

 Analysts’ Opinion of LI

-Many brokerage firms have already submitted their reports for LI stocks, with Citigroup repeating the rating for LI by listing it as a “Neutral.”
-The predicted price for LI in the upcoming period, according to Citigroup is $27 based on the research report published on November 04th of the current year 2020.
+Many brokerage firms have already submitted their reports for LI stocks, with Citigroup repeating the rating for LI by listing it as a “Buy.”
+The predicted price for LI in the upcoming period, according to Citigroup is $45.60 based on the research report published on November 16th of the current year 2020.

-Morgan Stanley, on the other hand, stated in their research note that they expect to see LI reach a price target of $20.
-The rating they have provided for LI stocks is “Overweight” according to the report published on August 24th, 2020.
+Citigroup, on the other hand, stated in their research note that they expect to see LI reach a price target of $27.
+The rating they have provided for LI stocks is “Neutral” according to the report published on November 04th, 2020.

+Morgan Stanley gave a rating of “Overweight” to LI, setting the target price at $20 in the report published on August 24th of the current year.

-During the last 5 trading sessions, LI fell by -1.34%, in comparison to the 20-day moving average, which settled at $21.89.
-In addition, Li Auto Inc. saw 51.70% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LI rose by +26.25%, in comparison to the 20-day moving average, which settled at $23.73.
+In addition, Li Auto Inc. saw 89.55% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for LI